ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 - Supported algorithms: Used to restrict what parameters are used by underlying transport security protocols.
-When not specified, these algorithms should default to known and safe defaults for the system.
+When not specified, these algorithms should use known and safe defaults for the system.
 Parameters include:
 ciphersuites, supported groups, and signature algorithms.

 ~~~